Financial support for businesses

 The Coronavirus Business Interruption Loan Scheme (CBILS) is now available through participating lenders.

 CIBLS is designed to help small and medium-sized businesses access loans and other kinds of finance up to £5 million.
 The government guarantees 80% of the finance to the lender and pays interest and any fees for the first 12 months.
-It is open until 31 January 2021.
+It is open until the end of March 2021, this extension of the scheme was announced in December 2021 by Government.
+The extension also applies to the Coronavirus Large Business Interruption Loan Scheme.

 You can check eligibility and apply here: https://www.gov.uk/guidance/apply-for-the-coronavirus-business-interruption-loan-scheme